Christ our hope. 15:1-13

-Our passage for study is an exhortation to the "strong" to be considerate toward the "weak".
-The strong have the freedom and therefore, the latitude to make concessions for the sensibilities of the weaker brother and sister.
-To consider others before ourselves is to act in a Christ-like manner.
+The passage before us serves as an exhortation to the "strong" to be considerate toward the "weak".
+The strong have the freedom and therefore the latitude to make concessions for the sensibilities of the weaker brother and sister.
+It is worth remembering that to consider others before ourselves is to act in a Christ-like manner.

 v4.
 This verse serves as a little aside to explain why Paul supports his case with an Old Testament verse.
 These scriptures speak of Christ and they were written, not just for their day, but also for us, that we might grow in Christ-likeness.
 This, of course, is our hope.

 v5-6.
 Paul's greatest wish for his readers is that they will be a united group.
 By being one they give glory to God; they honour him.